-If you are interested in extending VS Code, you are in the right place.
+If you are interested in extending Visual Studio Code, you are in the right place.
 Here we present an outline of the VS Code extensibility documentation and how to quickly build your first VS Code extension.
 If you're curious about our design approach to extensibility for VS Code, you can read about it here.

 All VS Code extensions share a common model of contribution (registration), activation (loading) and access to the VS Code extensibility API.
 There are however two special flavors of VS Code extensions, language servers and debuggers, which have their own additional protocols and are covered in their own sections of the documentation.

 - Extensions - the base building block

 - Language Servers - extensions that enhance editing experiences through Language Server Protocol